raphaelrowley/IoT_GNN/README.md

 ```bash
 (iot_env)$ conda install conda-forge::torchinfo
 ```

-## Results

-### hyperparam directory
-The 'hyperparam' directory contains the results obtained from the hyperparameter study for EGS on NF-BoT-IoT version 1.
-Each file in this directory is associated with results for each run index (given by 'g') and whether source IPs are randomized or not.
-Each run corresponds to a different random seed.
-Each file corresponds to the results for the set of attempted hyperparameters (numK and dimH).
-The files can be read using the getResults-hyperparameter.py script to obtain the summarized results (mean, standard deviation, minimum, and maximum of class-weighted recall and F1-score) over multiple runs (in this study, five) for each parameter combination.

 ## Notes on Infrastructure
 For training and testing, we used a PNY GeForce RTX 2080 Ti 11GB Blower GPU graphics card.